 The vanilkové rohlíčky are one of the classic Czech Christmas sweets: crescent-shaped cookies.

-They come from a Central European tradition (similar to “vanillekipferl”), but are well-rooted in Czech home cooking.
+They come from a Central European tradition (similar to the “vanillekipferl”), but are well rooted in Czech home cooking.

-The fundamental elements are: butter, flour, nuts, vanilla, and powdered sugar for dusting.
+The fundamental ingredients are: butter, flour, nuts, vanilla, and powdered sugar for dusting.

 • crescent-shaped rolls (like the typical breakfast rolls in the Czech Republic) similar to kipferl, but savory

-• sweets or cookies that have the same shape
+• pastries or cookies with the same shape

 So, “rohlíčky” literally means “little croissants” or “little crescents” and is used descriptively for the shape, not just for the type of dough.

-My version of Vanilkové rohlíčky is gluten-free, with rice flour, and sugar-free because it’s made with erythritol.
+My version of Vanilkové rohlíčky is gluten-free, with rice flour, and sugar-free because it uses erythritol.

 Ingredients

-• 1/3 cup erythritol (and ground into powder for decoration)
+- 1/3 cup erythritol (and to be ground into powder for decoration)

 Steps

-• 1.
-In a bowl, mix the rice flour, chopped nuts, erythritol, and lemon zest (if using).
+1. In a bowl, mix rice flour, chopped nuts, erythritol, and lemon zest (if using).

-2. Add the softened butter in pieces and the egg yolks; quickly knead until you get a smooth, compact but not hard dough.
+2. Add the softened butter in pieces and the egg yolks; knead quickly until the dough is smooth and compact but not hard.

 3. Wrap the dough in plastic wrap and let it rest in the refrigerator for at least 2 hours.

-5. Divide the dough into small portions, shape them into rolls about 0.4 inches thick and 1.6–2 inches long, then bend them into a crescent shape.
+5. Divide the dough into small portions, shape them into rolls about 1/2 inch thick and 1 1/2 to 2 inches long, then bend them into a crescent shape.

-6. Arrange them on a baking sheet lined with parchment paper, leaving a small space between each.
-Bake for about 10 minutes or until lightly golden at the edges (but they should not darken too much).
+6. Place them on a baking sheet lined with parchment paper, leaving a small space between each one.
+Bake for about 10 minutes or until lightly golden at the edges (but they shouldn’t darken too much).
 [1]

-7. Once baked, while still warm, roll them in the powdered erythritol.
-Let cool completely.
+7. Immediately after baking, while still warm, roll them in powdered erythritol.
+Let them cool completely.

 8. Storage: in an airtight container, they will last several weeks and become softer over time.